Guy Arab

 The Guy Arab was a bus chassis manufactured by Guy Motors.
 It was introduced in 1933 as a double deck chassis.

 In 1942, Guy launched a modified version with wartime constraints requiring components previously made of aluminium to be made from cast iron, increasing its weight by 20%.
-Over 2,700 were built during the war years.
+Over 2,500 were built during the war years.

-After the war, a single deck version was introduced, while the pre-war double deck version was reintroduced.
+After the war, a single deck version was introduced, while a new double deck version, the Arab III, was introduced.
 It remained in production until the 1970s.

-The West Riding Automobile Company of Wakefield had a large number of Guy Arabs and one, KHL855, is preserved at the Dewsbury Bus Museum and has been restored to "as delivered" condition.
+The West Riding Automobile Company of Wakefield had a large number of Guy Arabs and one, KHL 855, is preserved at the Dewsbury Bus Museum and has been restored to "as delivered" condition.

+In Hong Kong, Guy Arab V was one of the most iconic bus models of the now defunct China Motor Bus (CMB) company.
+They have been serving on CMB routes from the 1950s until 1997.
+Part of CMB's Guy Arab V fleet were converted from single-deckers to double-deckers with a rebuilt bodywork in late 1960s to early 1970s.